Foxfire342/osticket-prereqs/README.md

 <img src="https://i.imgur.com/YoF5zR5.png" height="80%" width="80%" alt="Download MySQL 5.5.62"/>
 </p>
 <p>
-Next download and install MySQL 5.5.62 and select the standard configuration option.
+Next download and install MySQL 5.5.62 choose typical install, select the standard configuration option and install as windows service.
 We will be setting the password to password1 but you can set it to whatever you would like.
 </p>
 <br />